sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-optimization.md

 The best methodology is make the database work as much as possible.
 The database has some indexes that can speed up the search and is also optimized to perform various sort operations.

-> [!note] Please remember that it is necessary to refresh or recalculate the indexes after each execution plan, to make the most of their performance benefits. <br> See [Rebuild the database indexes on SQL Server](how-to/database/sqlserver/rebuild-the-database-indexes-on-sql-server.md) or [Rebuild the database indexes on Oracle Server](how-to/database/oracle/orcl-rebuild-indexes.md) for more information on building indexes.
+> Please remember that it is necessary to refresh or recalculate the indexes after each execution plan, to make the most of their performance benefits.

 However, if the Ledger view is rich and complex it can generate a complex SQL query.
 The database is then not able to generate an efficient execution plan resulting in bad response times.
 In this case, splitting the complex Ledger view into 2 simplified ledger views and joining them in a business view can be a good idea.
 The sum of the execution times of the three resulting views being smaller than the execution time of the unique complex view.